GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/dom-size/index.md

   - dom-size
 ---

-A large DOM tree can harm your page performance in multiple ways:
+A large DOM tree can slow down your page performance in multiple ways:

 - **Network efficiency and load performance**